yireo/yireo-slides/slides/yireo/meetup-graphql.md

 {state: main middle}
-{background-image: meetup-poznan/saddhu.jpg}
+{background-image: meetup-graphql/the-ring.jpg}
 # GraphQL, Magento and React
-## Because GraphQL is da bomb
+## There and back again
 #### by Jisse Reitsma (Yireo)

 ---